-In June 2017, in connection with our appointment of Dr. Kerr as our Chief Scientific Officer, we entered into an offer letter with Dr. Kerr.
-The offer letter established Dr. Kerr's title, his base salary, his eligibility for an annual bonus, and his eligibility for benefits made available to employees generally and also provided for certain benefits upon termination of his employment under specified conditions.
-Dr. Kerr's employment is at will.
-Pursuant to the offer letter, we granted Dr. Kerr a restricted stock award for 226,462 shares of our common stock, which is subject to service-based vesting, and agreed to grant to him additional restricted stock awards or stock options to maintain his ownership percentage in the company until such time as we had sold equity having an aggregate purchase price of \$10,000,000.
-Subsequently in May 2019, we entered into a promotion letter agreement with Dr. Kerr to establish his title as Chief Development Officer, and in November 2020, Dr. Kerr was appointed Chief Medical Officer.
-Dr. Kerr's base salary is currently set at \$432,050 and his target bonus percentage for 2020 is 40%.
+In June 2020, in connection with our appointment of Dr. Norkunas as our Chief Financial Officer, we entered into an offer letter with Dr. Norkunas.
+The offer letter established Dr. Norkunas' title, his base salary, his eligibility for an annual bonus, and his eligibility for benefits made available to employees generally and also provided for certain benefits upon termination of his employment under specified conditions.
+Dr. Norkunas' offer letter includes certain severance benefits as described below.
+Dr. Norkunas' employment is at will.
+Pursuant to the offer letter, we granted Dr. Norkunas options to purchase 330,000 shares of our common stock, which are subject to service-based vesting.
+Dr. Norkunas' base salary is currently set at \$400,000 and his target bonus percentage for 2020 was 40%, which will be prorated to reflect the portion of the calendar year he was employed by us.
+Dr. Norkunas was also paid a one-time signing bonus of \$70,000 in accordance with the terms of the offer letter.